edbook/Introduction/kafli2.rst

   This feature uses the dictionary of the Icelandic Mathematical Society (http://stae.is/os).

 * It is possible to collect statistics through the web server, Google Analytics and Panopto.
+This can be used to see how students use the notes.
+If there are some parts they use more than others and if there are some parts (e.g. proofs) which they skip.